 When high, the OCP NIC 3.0 card supplies running on aux power shall be enabled.
 For OCP NIC 3.0 cards that do not use a separate "main power" domain circuitry (or can operate in a single power domain), the AUX_PWR_EN signal serves as the primary method to enable all the card power supplies.
 It is expected that a baseboard will not drive signals other than SMBus and the Scan Chain to the OCP NIC 3.0 card when this signal is low.
 MAIN_PWR_EN OCP_B2 Output Main Power Enable.
 Active high.
 This pin indicates that the +12_EDGE and +3.3V_EDGE power is from the baseboard main power rails.
 Additionally, this signal notifies the OCP NIC 3.0 card to enable any power supplies that run only in the Main Power Mode.
 The MAIN_PWR_EN pin is driven by the baseboard.
 This pin must be implemented on baseboard systems, but may optionally be used by the OCP NIC 3.0 card depending on the end point silicon implementation.
 Depending on the silicon vendor, end point devices may be able to operate in a single power domain, or may require separate power domains to function.
 For baseboard implementations, this signal shall be pulled down to GND through a 10 kOhm resistor on the baseboard.
 This ensures the OCP NIC 3.0 card power is disabled until instructed to turn on by the baseboard.
 When low, the OCP NIC 3.0 card supplies running on main power shall be disabled.
 When high, the OCP NIC 3.0 card supplies running on main power shall be enabled.
 This pin may be left as a no connect for OCP NIC 3.0 cards that do not use a separate "main power" domain SVR circuitry.
 NIC_PWR_GOOD OCP_B1 Input NIC Power Good.
 Active high.
 This signal is driven by the OCP NIC 3.0 card.
 The NIC_PWR_GOOD signal is used to indicate when the aux power domain, and main power domain rails are within operational tolerances.

-The truth table shows the expected NIC_PWR_GOOD --- -- -- -- -- -- state for power up sequencing depending on the values of AUX_PWR_EN and MAIN_PWR_EN.
-AUX_PWR MAIN_PWR NIC_PWR_GOOD EN EN Nominal Steady State Value 0 0 0 1 0 1 0 1 Invalid 1 1 1 Refer to the power up and power down sequencing diagrams (Figure 105 and Figure 106) for timing details.
-Where appropriate, designs that have a separate Main Power domain should also connect to the main power good indication to the NIC PWR GOOD signal via a FET to isolate the domains.
-Refer to Figure 88 for an example implementation.
-When low, this signal shall indicate that the OCP NIC 3.0 card power supplies are not yet within nominal tolerances or are in a fault condition after the power tolerances or are in a fault condition after the power ramp times (T{APL} and T{MPL}) have expired.
-For baseboards, this pin may be connected to the platform I/O hub as a NIC power health status indication.
-This signal shall be pulled down to ground with a 100 kOhm resistor on the baseboard to prevent a false power good indication if no OCP NIC 3.0 card is present.
-For OCP NIC 3.0 cards this signal shall indicate the OCP NIC 3.0 card power is "good" for the given power mode.
-This signal may be implemented by combinatorial logic a cascaded power good tree or a discrete nower good monitor output When high, this signal should be treated as Verr is available for NC-SI communications.
-Refer to timing parameter T4 in the DMTF DSP0222 specification for details
+The truth table shows the expected NIC_PWR_GOOD state for power up sequencing depending on the values of AUX_PWR_EN and MAIN_PWR_EN.
+AUX_PWR MAIN_PWR NIC_PWR_GOOD EN EN Nominal Steady State Value Refer to the power up and power down sequencing diagrams (Figure 105 and Figure 106) for timing detail Where appropriate, designs that have a separate Mai Power domain should also connect to the main powe good indication to the NIC_PWR_GOOD signal via a FI to isolate the domains.
+Refer to Figure 88 for an example implementation.When low, this signal shall indicate that the OCP NIC 3.0 card power supplies are not yet within nominal tolerances or are in a fault condition after the power with a 100 kOhm resistor on the baseboard to preven a false power good indication if no OCP NIC 3.0 card is present.
+For OCP NIC 3.0 cards this signal shall indicate the OC NIC 3.0 card power is "good" for the given power mode.
+This signal may be implemented by combinatorial logic, a cascaded power good tree or a discrete power good monitor output.
+When high, this signal should be treated as V{REF} is available for NC-SI communications.
+Refer to timing parameter T4 in the DMTF DSP0222 specification for details.